 - dried anchovies – click to read more

 So I urge you to try your hand at it.
 You can save the rest in the fridge, or freeze it if you don’t plan to use it within a few days.
-And use that dashi for the other Japanese recipes on this site, like the ones below.
+And use that dashi for the other Japanese recipes on this site.

 At a pinch, you could use the same amount of regular chicken or vegetable stock.